thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-python.md

 ```

 ##### Connect to the TBMQ
-The script below sets up a Paho MQTT client to connect to the TBMQ broker, handles basic MQTT operations such as publishing a message and subscribing to a topic.
+The script below sets up a Paho MQTT client to connect to the TBMQ broker using default credentials `TBMQ WebSockets MQTT Credentials`, handles basic MQTT operations such as publishing a message and subscribing to a topic.

 You can paste this code into a new file in your project `tbmq-python.py`.